 - Banks, forfaiting companies and similar institutions that originate and trade forfait papers.

 Sale and purchase of trade debt papers originated from Eligible Transactions.
-The papers can be bought and sold on a Straight Discount or Discount to Yield basis.
+The papers can be bought and sold on a Straight Discount or on a Discount to Yield basis.
 To ensure Dual Recourse, the debt instruments will usually be required to be guaranteed (per aval) by an acceptable bank or corporate.

-Between 6 months and 7 years, depending on country of obligor.
+Between 6 months and 7 years, depending on the country of obligor.
 Maturities for different countries are provided in a document titled AFREXIMBANK Forfaiting published by the Bank and updated periodically.

-Linked to the Libor and related to country risk, transaction risk and market conditions
+Linked to the Libor and related to country risk, transaction risk and market conditions.

 The Bank buys and sells the following debt instruments: